-In order to execute a swap, You need to run lnd 0.6.0+, or master built with sub-servers enabled.
+In order to execute a swap, you need to run a compatible lnd version built with the correct sub-servers enabled.

 Once the lnd repository is cloned, it will need to be built with special build tags that enable the swap.
 This enables the required lnd rpc services.

 Check to see if you have already installed lnd.
 If you have, you will need to

 .macaroon files from your lnd directory and restart lnd.